deimosfr/ansible-fluentd/README.md

 Ansible Fluentd playbook
 =====

-This role installs and configures Fluentd on a server.
+This role installs and configures Fluentd v1.x on a Debian server.

 Requirements
 ------------